erew123/alltalk_tts/README.md

 - No GPU acceleration for AllTalk TTS engines.
 - Some TTS engines may have limited or no support on Mac.

-For more details on Mac support limitations, please refer to our [Mac Support Disclaimer](https://github.com/erew123/alltalk_tts/wiki/Install-%E2%80%90-Manual-Installation-Guide).
+For more details on Mac support limitations, please refer to the [Mac Support Disclaimer](https://github.com/erew123/alltalk_tts/wiki/Install-%E2%80%90-Manual-Installation-Guide).

 #### GPU Support
 GPU support is provided by the developer of the individual TTS engine.
 If their engine support X GPU, then I can support X GPU, if it doesnt support X GPU, then I cannot support X GPU.